 First Baby: Cesarean

 My labor and delivery didn’t exactly follow my birth plan.
 Since then, I’ve learned that this is rarely the case.
 I ended up having a C-section after a very long labor.
-My recovery was painful (nearly four years later and my incision still bothers me).
+My recovery was painful (nearly six years later and my incision is still painful).
 My son had a tongue tie, which affected his latch and my milk supply, and I didn’t know where to turn.
 How could I possibly be qualified to be 100% responsible or this tiny human’s existence?

 I also felt isolated as a new mother.
 I remember being surprised that I could feel so alone when I spent all day with my son.
 I’m an only child, and my mother died in my 20s.
 My husband is the best, and he, too, was a new parent, but he wasn’t a woman who had also carried, given birth to, and nourished a baby.
 He could only relate so much.
 My girlfriends, scattered around the country, offered support by phone and Facebook; but that’s not the same as nursing together in my living room and comparing notes on homemade diaper rash treatments.